 Tournament Poker Selection

-Tournament poker is huge, but if you want to get ITM knowing which formats suit your current style of play will give you an edge.
-As you grow as a player, your optimal tournament will change, so use the short questionnaire before every session.
+Tournament poker is huge, but if you want to get ITM, knowing which formats suit your current style of play will give you an edge.
+As you grow as a player, your optimal tournament will change, and you will have to consider ICM poker models, so use the short questionnaire before every session.